Hazegard/Goauld-doc/content/en/02-agent/01-tunnels.md

     Your browser does not support the video tag.
 </video>

-### Flags:
+### Flags

-- `--browser-proxy-port`: the port used to expose the custom web pages and the WebSocket endpoints use by the browser to connect to the agent.
+- `--browser-proxy-port`: the port used to expose the custom web pages and the WebSocket endpoints used by the browser to connect to the agent.

 ## Egress proxies